About dynamic search ads

 What you need to know about ad content

-- You have the option to include one or two paths to appear after your website's domain.
+You have the option to include one or two paths to appear after your website's domain.
 The path is distinct from the final URL.
-The final URL is the actual webpage URL that customers are taken to after they click your ad.
+The final URL is the actual webpage URL that customers are taken to after they select your ad.
 The path can be a shorter or "friendlier" version of your URL showing one or two subdirectories.
 For example, if you sell men's clothes, and you're advertising shirts that are on sale for spring, your final URL might be http://www.contoso.com/content/en/clothesaccessories/spr2017/shirts, but your path could simply be contoso.com/SpringSale/Shirts.

-Tips for effective dynamic search ads
+Tips for effective Dynamic Search ads

-Setup |
+Setup

 Set bids close to your non-exact match bids for similar keyword categories.